ethoinformatics/ez-build/README.md

 2. `cd ez-build` and run `git submodule update --init`

-3. then you can cd in to ethoinfo-projectapp/
+3. then you can `cd ethoinfo-projectapp`

 4. Then you can run `python -m SimpleHTTPServer` and visit localhost:8000/